 Heath is a director who manages to get things done, despite being restricted by budget.
 What was it like to work with Heath.

-He wooed me over a couple of beers.
+He wooed me over a couple of years.
 [Laughs].
 He gave me the opportunity to explore this really interesting character.
 I loved Heath’s first film Broke and I love Steve Le Marquand as an actor and I knew there had been a bit of leeway with the script in that they would all work together to develop these characters.
 I found the passion in Broke to be palpable.
 It was one of the films of that year which really got under my skin and I could see that Heath was so passionate and that he puts his money, or lack of money, where his mouth is.
 You’ve got to have that drive to make a film happen because often you’ll be taking up so much of your life to bring this thing to life.
 I’ve got such a good feeling about Book Week.

 Our industry is very small and I love to make connections with people’s careers along the way.
 Max Cullen worked on Broke, and he also worked on a short film directed by Erin Good, who you’ve just worked with on Jade of Death.